EchoDevG/EchoDevG/README.md

 ## Who am I?

-I'm Echo, a sixth form student studying Computer Science, Physics and Mathematics.
+I'm Echo, a University student studying Computer Science, Physics and Mathematics.
 I'm an avid programmer and have written many little tools and toys for the computer, and some of them even work!
 I primarily use C# and WPF, although I started out on VB.NET years ago.

 ## What have I worked on?